Antonio Edwards

-Antonio Edwards (born March 10, 1970) is a former American football defensive end in the National Football League (NFL) for the Seattle Seahawks, the New York Giants, the Atlanta Falcons, and the Carolina Panthers.
-He played college football at Valdosta State University and was drafted in eighth round of the 1993 NFL Draft.
+Antonio Edwards (born March 10, 1970) is an American former professional football player who was a defensive end in the National Football League (NFL) for the Seattle Seahawks, the New York Giants, Atlanta Falcons, and Carolina Panthers.
+He played college football for the Valdosta State Blazers and was selected in eighth round of the 1993 NFL draft.
 In 2000, Edwards was the twelfth pick of the XFL draft as a member of the Las Vegas Outlaws.
 Edwards is currently the defensive line coach of the Collegiate School in Richmond, Virginia.

-High school years
+Early life

 Edwards attended Colquitt County High School in Moultrie, Georgia, and was a student and a letterman in football.

 Personal life

-Edwards was a criminal justice major at Valdosta State.
+Edwards was a criminal justice major at Valdosta State University.
 While a member of the Seahawks, Antonio sponsored a reading enrichment program and helped build a playground at Brighton Elementary School in Seattle.
-He has a wife named Michelle four sons Michael, Marcus, Marcell, Amahn and a daughter named Ashanti.
+He has a son Amahn and a daughter named Ashanti.